How to Build a Website with Divi Theme – Tutorial

 Uploading and Activating The Divi Theme

-First, before we can begin designing our site with the Divi theme, we have to install it onto our WordPress site.
+First, before we can begin designing our site with Divi, we have to install it onto our WordPress site (if you have not installed WordPress yet, follow my tutorial on how to install it properly).
 Of course, if you already have it installed on your site, then you can skip this step, but otherwise, if you don’t have it installed and don’t know how to do it, then you’ll definitely want to pay attention.

 The first thing you’ll want to do is download the Divi theme file from your ElegantThemes backend.
 It doesn’t really matter where on your computer you decide to save it, but make sure to save it some place where you’ll remember it.
 You can save it on your desktop for example, and then simply delete it afterwards if you want (or you can save it some place else on your computer for future uploads, if necessary).

 Once that’s done, you can go to the “Appearance” tab in your WordPress dashboard, and then click on “Themes”.
 After you’ve clicked on “Themes”, at the top, you’re going to see a button that says “Add New”, so you’re going to want to click on that.
 After that, in roughly the same place, you’ll now see a button which says “Upload Theme”.
 Click on that, and then click “Choose File”.
 You’re going to upload the theme then from your computer by double-clicking it.
 Once it’s there, you’re just going to want to click “Install Theme”.
 After that, the theme should be installed, and you’ll then be good to go.
 I have also written a quick guide on how to install Divi, so you can check it out, too.